-Solution: Service & Check Pilot Light, Flame Sensor, or Thermostat Since water obviously isn’t heating in the amount of speed, if at all, then the first places to check are the heating controls.
+Depending on the type of hot water heater you have, there are a number of things you can check to see if the unit simply needs quick maintenance.
+For a gas heater, you may just need to relight the pilot light.
+An electric unit may have tripped a breaker.
+However, if you have power and fuel but the water isn’t hot, you may need to replace the heating element, thermostat, or clean out some sediment build-up.
+Since water obviously isn’t heating in the amount of speed, if at all, then the first places to check are the heating controls.
 Gas water heaters us a thermocouple with a pilot light, or an electronic ignition furnace with an intermittent pilot or hot surface ignition.
 An electric water heater uses an electric thermostat but the problem could also be in the upper element.
 You can call me at (801) 613-7379 and I can usually let you know over the phone if this is the problem.
-I can also have you check a few other possible causes or do a free inspection on your water heater.
+I can also have you check a few other possible causes or do a free inspection of your water heater.

-Solution: Anode Rod & Servicing The Anode Rod is used to be the sacrificial part of your water heater to take the corrosion instead of your tank.
+If the magnesium anode rod has not been replaced every 2 years or so, you may begin to see rusty or black water.
+The Anode Rod is used to be the sacrificial part of your water heater to take the corrosion instead of your tank.
 When the anode rod hasn’t been replaced for over 2 yrs then you can start to see rust or black water.
-The cause of the odor is certain bacteria will react with the magnesium anode rod inside your water heater.The result?
-A rotten egg odor.
-The Solution is to replace your Anode Rod and perform our 3 yr Servicing.
-Call me for more specific pricing or Free Water Heater Help – (801) 613-7379.
+The solution is to replace your Anode Rod and perform our 3 yr Servicing.